coconutpalm/emf-prevayler/README.md

 EMF objects just like usual.
 And every change you make will automatically and transparently be persisted to the journal.

+There will be a performance hit--not sure how much yet.
+But I expect that for interactive systems, the bottleneck will be the speed of the human in front of the computer...

-There's also a configurable snapshot thread that will take a new snapshot as frequently (or not) as you desire and then clean up the stale journal files.
+There's also (already) a configurable snapshot thread that will take a new snapshot as frequently (or not) as you desire and then clean up the stale journal files.
 Or if you prefer you can turn this behavior off and handle this yourself.

 Here's how this could work